FAQs: Internet Terminology

 What is bandwidth?

-Speed and bandwidth are often talked about as if they were the same thing.
+Speed and bandwidth are often talked about as if they are the same thing.
 Internet bandwidth refers to the maximum amount of data that can be transmitted over a network in a given amount of time.
 The higher the bandwidth, the more activity you can process at once.

 What does broadband mean?